-When people first began to wear clothing, about 60,000 years ago, they didn't sew it at all: they just wrapped leather or furs around themselves.
+May 2016 - When people first began to wear clothing, about 60,000 years ago, they didn't sew it at all: they just wrapped leather or furs around themselves.
 Probably they soon began to tie their clothes on with string or leather cords.
 People continued to wrap their leggings on this way for thousands of years, and some people still do.

 Sewing with an awl

 Then maybe around 40,000 BC, still in Central Asia, somebody had the idea to make a hole in the end of the awl and thread the first needle.
-This made sewing a lot faster and easier, and soon the new idea spread to other cold places like northern Europe.
-These early needles were made of bone and ivory, like awls.
+This made sewing a lot faster and easier, and soon the new idea spread to other cold places like northern Europe and North America.
+People made these early needles out of bone and ivory, like awls.

 Around 9000 BC, people in West Asia began to spin thread out of wool or linen and weave cloth out of it.
 It was much easier to sew cloth than to sew leather, so people began to do more sewing.
-When people began to use bronze, about 3000 BC, they quickly started to make sharper, lighter needles out of bronze.
+When people began to use bronze, about 3000 BC, they soon started to make sharper, lighter needles out of bronze.
 The earliest ones are from Tepe Yahya in Iran.
 Probably people used leather scraps as a thimble.
 But these needles still weren't thin or strong enough for fine sewing.

 It took so long to spin and weave a piece of cloth, that people generally didn't want to cut the cloth up: it was too valuable.
 Plus, bronze needles were too thick and bendy to do fine sewing with.
 Most people wore the whole piece of cloth, wrapped around them as a sari or a shawl or a cloak or a toga.
 To make a tunic, Egyptians and Greeks wove a tunic-shaped piece of cloth and just sewed the sides together.
 But in Central Asia, where people rode horses, they sewed their cloth into pants.
 It was cold, too, so they sewed thick quilted jackets and coats.